-That said, the proportion of parents who choose to homeschool their children still remains small—which is why I was surprised (although pleasantly, of course!).
-One reason for this could be that institutionalised ‘mainstream’ schooling has now become so pervasive that many people have come to believe that it is as normal and necessary as, say, marrying or even eating or breathing!
-(To realise how misplaced this assumption is we need only to remember that starting with the advent of human beings on this planet till say just half a dozen or so generations ago, possibly the overwhelming majority of the world’s population had never stepped into a school or had even heard of the concept!)Some people may appreciate how much better homeschooling can potentially be for their children than institutionalised ‘regular’ school but yet be unwilling to homeschool their children for fear that not going to conventional schools, they may turn out to be misfits.
-This is a concern proponents of homeschooling need to address.
-The best way to do so is to get parents who are homeschooling their children and their children themselves to share with others their experiences of it.
+However, the number of parents who choose to teach their children at home is still small, which is why I was surprised (but delighted!) to learn that one of my acquaintance’s children was homeschooling.
+One reason for this could be that institutionalized ‘mainstream’ education has become so prevalent that many people now believe it is as natural and vital as marrying, eating, and breathing!
+(To see how erroneous this notion is, consider that from the beginning of human life on this planet until perhaps half a dozen or so generations ago, the vast majority of the world’s population had never visited a school or ever heard of the concept!)Some parents may recognize how much better homeschooling may be for their children than institutionalized “normal” school, but they are hesitant to educate their children for fear that they would become misfits if they do not attend traditional schools.
+This is an issue that supporters of homeschooling must confront.
+The best way to do so is to have parents who are homeschooling their children, as well as their children, share their experiences with others.

 For parents who want to homeschool their children in India, the National Institute of Open Schooling is a helpful resource.
 For details, see their website: www.nios.ac.in